PascaleBeier/bootstrap-validate/README.md

-# UNMAINTAINED!
+# Not really mainained!

-I advice you to use other Software, e.g. the excellent https://github.com/jquery-validation/jquery-validation
+I advise you to use other Software, e.g. the excellent https://github.com/jquery-validation/jquery-validation

 # bootstrap-validate